The trident, or trisula, is a three-pronged staff symbolizing great power across many traditions.

 2. Trishul with Damru

-The Damru is a drum representing the power of sound waves, mantras, and vibrational energy.
-Often, the Trishul is depicted with a Damru attached to it.
-This symbolizes how much power our words, prayers, and mantras have.
-With sound, we create and connect to universal vibrations.
-We can summon the divine, raise our consciousness, and move forward with clarity and connection on the spiritual path.
+This symbolizes how much power your words, prayers, and mantras have.
+With sound, you create and connect to universal vibrations.
+You can summon the divine, raise your consciousness, and move forward with clarity and connection on your spiritual path.

 3. Trishakti